 Risk Description Mitigation Loss of major customer The business has a high dependence on a single large customer (Merck KGaA).
 This leads to the risk that the customer could significantly reduce or cancel its contracts with the Company.
-The Company continues to broaden its customer base and create a balance between a small number of large customers and a larger number of small customers.
-The Company continues to foster a close relationship with its main big pharma client Merck KGaA and is currently in the fifth year of a master services agreement signed with that client in 2017.

-Risk Description Mitigation Competition Physiomics operates in a competitive environment which could lead to pricing pressure.
-Whilst the business uses its own proprietary technology a competitor could attempt to replicate its Virtual Tumour [TM] technology.
-We are in parallel seeking other ways in which to broaden the base of activities of the Company.
-Personnel & skills The success and future growth of the Company is in part dependent on the continued performance and delivery of certain Directors, managers, key staff and contractors.
+Over the course of the financial year ended 30 June 2023 Merck did in fact take cost containment measures affecting its US operations which led to a significant reduction in Company revenues as noted in several Company press releases.
+Fortunately the Company had already taken steps to broaden its customer base (and continued to do so) such that the adverse effect of the reduction in Merck revenue was partially mitigated.
+The Company continues to foster a close relationship with its main big pharma client Merck KGaA and post the year end has signed a further agreement with this client.
+Competition Physiomics operates in a competitive environment which could lead to pricing pressure.
+Whilst the business uses its or proprietary technology a competitor could attempt to replicate its Virtual Tumour Our focus on oncology and the way in which we employ Virtual TumourTM requires a combination of technology and specialised skills, which we believe is hard to replicate. technology.
+We continually develop our model to improve the scope and applicability of the technology, adding further value to our clients and differentiating our service from our competitors.
+In addition, in the last three years we have developed a personalised medicine offering that we are currently seeking to commercialise and which would help reduce dependency on our consulting business.
+We are in parallel seeking other ways in which to broaden the base of activities of the Company and in particular recently announced a proposed expansion of its consulting business into the field of biostatistics.
+Personnel & skills The success and future growth of the Company is in part dependent on the continued performance and delivery of certain Directors, managers, key staff and The Company seeks to recruit, develop, and manage talent on a continuous basis and has built a network of contracted specialists who can provide additional resource when required. contractors.
 The Company operates in a highly specialised field where there is strong competition for required skills and talent.
-Key personnel leaving the Company could lead to a short-term reduced capacity to service client projects.
-The Company seeks to recruit, develop, and manage talent on a continuous basis and have built a network of contracted specialists who can provide additional resource when required.
-In order to attract the best talent, the Company offers competitive packages to its staff which includes a share option scheme, private medical insurance and flexible working.
-A collegiate working environment and opportunities for personal and professional development also help to maintain staff satisfaction.
-Over the course of this financial year, the Company took on two new technical team members and a Head of Business Development.
-In all cases a high number of qualified applications were received.
+Key personnel leaving the Company could lead to a short-term reduced capacity to In order to attract the best talent, the Company offers competitive packages to its staff which includes a share option scheme, private medical insurance and flexible working.
+A collegiate working environment and opportunities for personal and professional development also help to maintain staff satisfaction. service client projects.
+Over the course of this financial year, the Company took on two new technical team members from a field of highly qualified applicants.